inbo/git-course/src/workflow_review.md

 Once you and your coworkers agreed on the final version in your branch, it can be merged to the master branch:

-- in RStudio, make sure to include novel changes in the master branch:
+- in RStudio, make sure to include novel changes from the master branch:
     - switch to the master branch
     - hit `Pull`
     - switch back to your feature branch